Public health services and programs

 Alberta's Office of the Chief Medical Officer of Health provides direction and guidelines on public health policy to Alberta Health Services, and gives information to the public about communicable diseases and public health programs.

-Alberta Health and Wellness also provides advice and recommendations on Environmental Impact Assessments to help ensure that new industrial developments don't cause environmental hazards that would affect the health of Albertans.
+Alberta Health also provides advice and recommendations on Environmental Impact Assessments to help ensure that new industrial developments don't cause environmental hazards that would affect the health of Albertans.
 In Addition, ongoing health surveillance and community assessments are also used to monitor and protect the health of Albertans and their communities.